 Since the 1970s, parks and open space planning has generally focused on providing activity-based recreation opportunities through athletic fields and play equipment.
-Parks, however, provide more recreation-they functions than structured maintain natural resources and systems; provide cultural, economic, social, and public health benefits; and create informal experiences with nature that elevate the quality of life of a community's residents and visitors.
-Beyond the basic dictionary definition of a park, the fundamental question is, "What is a park and why is that an important question?"
+Parks, however, provide more functions than structured recreation-they maintain natural resources and systems; provide cultural, economic, social, and public health benefits; and create informal experiences with nature that elevate the quality of life of a community's residents and visitors.
+Beyond the basic dictionary definition of a park, fundamental question is, "What is a park and why is that an important question?"